projal07/COMP2101/README.md

 Credits:

-This project was developed by Prajwol Adhiakri as part of the COMP2101 course at Georgian College.
+This project was developed by Prajwol Adhikari as part of the COMP2101 course at Georgian College.